Sovereign-Labs/sovereign-sdk/module-system/README.md

 Similarly, since each of the banks helper functions is automatically generic over a context, it's easy to define logic which can abstract away the distinctions between `zk` and `native` execution.
-For example, when a rollup is running in native mode its `Storage` type will almost certainly be [`ProverStorage`](./sov-state/src/prover_storage.rs), which holds its data in a merkle tree backed by RocksDB.
+For example, when a rollup is running in native mode its `Storage` type will almost certainly be [`ProverStorage`](./sov-state/src/prover_storage.rs), which holds its data in a Merkle tree backed by RocksDB.
 But if you're running in zk mode the `Storage` type will instead be [`ZkStorage`](./sov-state/src/zk_storage.rs), which reads its data from a set of "hints" provided by the prover.
 Because all of the rollups modules are generic, none of them need to worry about this distinction.